“You’re no woman. You’re a bitch. You lick the hand that feeds you — and the hand that beats you, too!”

 Synopsis:

-A henpecked husband (Michel Simon) falls in love with a deceptive prostitute (Janie Marèse) who milks him for money, sells his amateur paintings under her own name, and maintains a clandestine relationship with her pimp boyfriend (Georges Flamant).
+A henpecked husband (Michel Simon) falls in love with a deceptive prostitute (Janie Marese) who milks him for money, sells his amateur paintings under her own name, and maintains a clandestine relationship with her pimp boyfriend (Georges Flamant).

 Review:

-Jean Renoir’s first sound film — remade by Fritz Lang in 1945 as Scarlet Street — marked the leading-role debut of jowly Michel Simon.
+Jean Renoir’s second “talkie” film — remade by Fritz Lang in 1945 as Scarlet Street — marked the leading-role debut of jowly Michel Simon.
 Simon is simply brilliant here, playing a man who can’t seem to win: he’s henpecked by his insufferable wife on one side, cuckolded and plagiarized by his duplicitous lover on the other.
 Yet despite the fact that Simon seems to be headed straight from the frying pan into the fire — and must ultimately pay dearly for his brief foray into misguided adultery — at least he’s taking control of his life for the first time; we can’t help but watch his downfall with both fascination and pity.

 Redeeming Qualities and Moments:

-- Michel Simon’s memorable performance as the cuckolded, love-struck painter
+• Michel Simon’s memorable performance as the cuckolded, love-struck painter

-- Janie Marèse as the duplicitous prostitute who causes Simon’s downfall
+• Janie Marese as the duplicitous prostitute who causes Simon’s downfall

-- Creative camera work
+• Creative camera work

 Must See?